Lava-Iris/WebWhisper/README.md

     * Basic Navigation: Support for commands like "go back," "go forward," "reload," "open new tab," "close tab," and "open URL."
     * Scrolling: Commands like "scroll up," "scroll down," "scroll left," "scroll right," and "scroll to top."
     * Link/Element Interaction: Allow the user to select links, buttons, or other interactive elements using commands like "click on the first link," "press button," "go to settings," etc.
-5. Voice Feedback:
+4. Voice Feedback:
     * Text-to-speech feedback (using SpeechSynthesis API) for confirming actions and providing contextual information.
     * Provide feedback for successful or unsuccessful actions (e.g., "Page reloaded," "Link not found").
-6. Accessibility Features:
+5. Accessibility Features:
     * High contrast, larger font support for visually impaired users.
     * Option for controlling volume or changing speech speed.
-7. Command List and Help:
+6. Command List and Help:
     * A voice-activated help system that lists available commands.
     * Users can say “What can I say?” or “Help” to receive a list of recognized commands.
-8. Multilingual Support:
+7. Multilingual Support:
     * Integration with language models to support multiple languages, allowing commands to be spoken in different languages.
-9. Privacy and Security:
+8. Privacy and Security:
     * Ensure that no personal data (such as voice recordings) is stored or shared without the user's consent.
     * Ensure that the voice recognition process is performed locally, without sending data to external servers unless necessary.

-Workflow for the WEB WHISPER-
+### Workflow

 1. Installation & Setup
 * Users install the extension from the Chrome Web Store.
 * During the first launch, the user is prompted to grant permissions for microphone access.